ozbekburak/estimation-assistant/README.md

 ## Features
-The task estimation application will have the following features:

-- The application will prompt the user to answer several questions related to the task they need to work on.
+The application will prompt the user to answer several questions related to the task they need to work on.
 These questions will cover the following aspects of the task:
 - Task Description
 - Task Complexity
 - Skill Level